-The objective statements are important for better prestanding the more detailed critical path strategies mentioned later within this Plan.
+The objective statements are important for better understanding the more detailed critical path strategies mentioned later within this Plan.
 The statements are policy objectives related to the previously mentioned goal topics.
-These statements are priration to gue the community toward its future goals and overall Community Vision.
-Objective Statements we statement a variety of data and public input as the primary sources used when crafting these statements include:
+These statements are aspirations to guide the community toward its future goals and overall Community Vision.
+Objective Statements were built utilizing a variety of data and public input as the primary sources used when crafting these statements include:

-- Past planning document
+- Past planning documents

-- Input from the online rvey
+- Input from the online survey

-- Input from the steering a mmittee embers
+- Input from the steering committee members

 - Input from stakeholders

 - Input from community engagement events